pepper-craft/geo-calculation-toolkit-api-docs/detail/perpendicular-foot-of-a-coordinate-on-a-line.md

 ## Perpendicular foot of a coordinate on a line

-This is an HTTP API that returns the foot of the perpendicular dropped from a given coordinate onto a line defined by two geographic points.
+This is an HTTP API that calculates the perpendicular foot of a coordinate on a given line segment.

 ---